Tolpuddle, Dorset, St John's Church

 The tree where the Martyr's met stands just outside the churchyard of St John the Baptist, on the main road through the village.

-St John's is a 12th century building, though it stands on the foundations of a much earlier building.
+St John's is a 12th-century building, though it stands on the foundations of a much earlier building.
 The church was enlarged in the 13th and 14th centuries.
-An bit of trouble broke out in 1581 when the incumbent, William Turner, died.
-During his burial service the parishioners seized the vicarage and locked the church doors because they waned the right to name their own vicar.
+A bit of trouble broke out in 1581 when the incumbent, William Turner, died.
+During his burial service, the parishioners seized the vicarage and locked the church doors because they wanted the right to name their own vicar.

 The church was restored in 1855 by TH Wyatt, consultant architect to the Church Building Society.

 The most interesting historic feature inside the church is a 12th-century Purbeck marble effigy of Philip the priest.
 We know nothing about Philip or his history, but the effigy has been dated on stylistic grounds to the very early 12th century.
 One unusual feature is the inscription which runs around the outside of the grave slab.
 It reads:

 SI QUIS AMAT XPM

 Which translates as:

 'If any lover of Christ should see this tombstone,

 let him say 'Grant rest, O Christ, to Philip the priest'

 The intriguing thing is that the word for Christ in the first line is represented by the Greek letters XP, while on the fourth line the inscription uses the Latin form.
 It is rare to see both Greek and Latin used together on the same inscription.